tonysjohn/e-Commerce_Customer_Churn/README.md

 | 1 | 5.0 | 37 | 109 | 7.02 |

 #### User Activity Log Dataset
-The second dataset consists of log od user activity in the website in CSV format.
+The second dataset consists of user activity logs in the website in CSV format.
 The user interaction is generated when a user visits a "product page", "seller page" or commits a transaction through  a "buy order".
 The data is assumed to be loaded in Amazon S3 data lake store within approriate folder taxonomy.

 Below is an example of the data available in csv format from the 3M record dataset.